Jeremiah Liend for District 8: Liberty and Justice For All

 Hello,

-This is not a conventional campaign.
+This is still not a conventional campaign.
 I could not commit to a conventional campaign because, like most of you, I work.
 I work to provide for the next generation of swashbuckling adventurers.
 When I’m not working or spending time with my family, I harass the Pulitzer Prize for Drama board through my playwriting.
-That leaves very little time for the kind of full-time, professionally staffed campaign that Congress has come to expect.
+That leaves very little time for the kind of full-time, professionally staffed campaign Congress has come to expect.
 Even if I had that “retired insurance agent” free time, there are no guarantees.
-The electoral system is still fundamentally broken, designed and leveraged in ways that advantage money, institutions, and career politicians over families and working people.
-Even if I don't win, I am running for those families and working people, too.
-Trying to give them a voice, representation, and agency in this process.
-Working people deserve a voice in our government, untethered from the special interests that have poisoned and diminished it.
+The electoral system is still fundamentally broken, designed and leveraged in ways that advantage money, institutions, and professional political machinery over families and working people.
+Even if I do not prevail, I am running for those families and working people too, trying to give them a voice, representation, and agency in this process.
+Working people deserve a voice in government, one that is not wholly subordinated to special interests and institutional inertia.

 These ideas, these tactics, and these fixes are the campaign.